-The proposed Project is an expansion of an existing transmission station on fallow land and therefore will have minimal impacts associated with socioeconomic, ecological, construction, or engineering.
-AEP Ohio Transco chose this site expansion based upon the suitable geography, proximity to existing transmission lines, and presence of road access for construction and maintenance crews.
-Upon review, AEP Ohio Transco's engineering and siting consultants concluded that the expanded Sterling Station site at the recommended location for the upgraded substation, as illustrated in Figure 1, is the best option for the proposed Project.
+The proposed Project is to reconfigure transmission lines to accommodate an expansion of an existing distribution station on fallow land.
+As the transmission line extensions to accommodate this expansion is in close proximity to existing facilities, and will have minimal impacts associated with socioeconomic, ecological, construction, or engineering.
+AEP Ohio Transco chose this distribution site expansion based upon the suitable geography, proximity to existing transmission lines, and presence of road access for construction and maintenance crews.
+Upon review, AEP Ohio Transco's engineering and siting consultants concluded that the expanded Sterling Station site at the recommended location for the upgraded substation and reconfiguring the transmission line to accommodate, as illustrated in Figure 1, is the best option for the proposed Project.

 Siting the Project on alternative sites in the region would have resulted in considerably more socioeconomic and environmental impacts because there would have been a need to re-route and extend various transmission lines in order to reach the new site.
-There is no such need at the proposed Project site.
+There is no such need within the Project area.